-Defender for Containers protects your Kubernetes clusters in both Azure and AWS as well as on-prem/IaaS.
+Defender for Containers protects your Kubernetes clusters in both Azure, Amazon Web Services (AWS), Google Cloud Project (GCP), as well as on-prem/IaaS.
 For Kubernetes clusters hosted outside of Azure, Azure Arc-enabled Kubernetes is required to connect the clusters to Azure and provide threat protection from Microsoft Defender for Containers.
 Once the Kubernetes cluster is connected to Azure, an Arc extension collects Kubernetes audit logs data.
-For EKS-based clusters, you’ll need to connect your AWS accounts to Microsoft Defender for cloud.
-Run-time protection for Kubernetes nodes is also provided by the Defender for Containers plan, allowing you to quickly remediate security issues.
+For clusters hosted in AWS or GCP, you’ll need to connect your AWS accounts to Microsoft Defender for Cloud or connect your GCP project to Microsoft Defender for Cloud.
+Defender for Containers also leverages a Kubernetes native agent, the Defender Profile, for run-time protection and collection of node signals.

 At the time of publication, the current price of Microsoft Defender for Containers is $7 per vCore per month.
 This price includes 20 free scans per vCore where the count will be based on the previous month’s consumption.